YinkaOlusola/The_Siyavula_Project_Dashboard/README.md

 Figure 2 shows the number of respondents and their corresponding performance by Year and Quarter.
 The baseline assessment, on which this project was based, was administered in 2022, hence 2022 having the highest number of respondents.
 This number of respondents was compared to those of previous years.
-The figure shows that the learners' average performance in the baseline assessment hovers around 70%, which shows that students get 70% of the questions correctly on average, with a notable 19% drop in performance in 2022, as can be seen on the line chart.
+The figure shows that the learners' average performance in the baseline assessment hovers around 70%, which implies students get 70% of the questions correctly on average, with a notable 19% drop in performance in 2022, as can be seen on the line chart.

-It can equally be seen that the number of respondents keeps increasing over the years, which indicates that more users keep interacting with the online learning platform.
+It can equally be seen that the number of respondents keeps increasing over the years, indicating an increasing number of users interactions with the online learning platform.

 <br>
 <br>

 ![siyavula_project_1](images/siyavula_project_3.PNG)
-                                                      Figure 3: Performance by Quintile.
+                                                      <p style="text-align: center;">Figure 3: Performance by Quintile.</p>

 <br>

 The Quintile represents the economic class of a respondent, with Quintile 1 being the lowest economic class and Quintile 5 being the highest.

-From the chart above, it can be seen that the highest economic class, Quintile 5, has the highest average performance in the baseline assessment which corroborates the lack of equitable access to resources.
+Performance comparison by Quintile, shown in Figure 2, confirms that the highest economic class, quintile 5, has the highest average performance in the baseline assessment, while quintile 1 has the lowest average performance in the baseline assessment.
+This is an expected divide/difference due to the ease of access to resources (such as teachers with good qualifications) by quintile
+5 learners as compared to quintile 1.

 <br>
 <br>